rangertaha/langorithms/docs/javascript/language.rst

 Functions Expressions
 _____________________
-A function expresion returns a value.
+A function expression returns a value.

 During context creation the variable *helloFunc* is created in memory and set as **undefined**.
 During the context execution phase this function expression is a value assigned